republik/plattform/packages/styleguide/src/components/Editor/docs/index.md

 ### Toolbar

-Any element/mark that defines a `button` in the config can be rendered in either the `sticky` or the `hovering` toolbar.
-At the moment the `sticky` toolbar is the default.
+Any element/mark that defines a `button` in the config can be rendered in the toolbar.
 Every mark comes up as a button by default.

-For elements, buttons are available when a `button` object is defined in the config and a render component is present in the schema.
-In sticky mode, all buttons are shown at all time, although some may be inactive.
-The buttons are segregated between `inline` and `block`, based on the `isInline` attribute in the element config.
+Depending on the config value, the toolbar can be either `sticky`, `fixed` or `floating`, `sticky` being the default.

 ### Placeholders